-Conflicts of interest are an inevitable occurrence in the mutual relations of individuals, institutions, organizations, and even countries.
+Conflicts of interest are inevitable in the mutual relations of individuals, institutions, organizations, and even countries.
 One of the key areas where conflicts of interest arise in joint stock companies is within the relationship between managers and shareholders which can be explained by agency theory and game theory (Saffar et al., 2021).
-In an agency relationship, the shareholder appoints a representative (manager) to act on their behalf and delegates decision-making authority (Bansal & Vajpeyi, 2021).
+In an agency relationship, the shareholder appoints a representative (manager) to act on their behalf and delegates decision-making authority (Bansal and Vajpeyi, 2021).
 However, there is a fear that the manager will pursue his personal interests in the company and the interests of the shareholders will be neglected.

-The transparency of financial statements and the quality of disclosure are crucial factors in ensuring the performance of managers (Assidi, 2022).
+The transparency of financial statements and the quality of disclosure are crucial factors in ensuring the performance of managers (Assidi, 2023).
 They serve as practical solutions to protect the interests of shareholders.
 However, managers face the challenge of determining the appropriate level of disclosure quality based on the cost-benefit analysis.
-(Blankspor et al., 2020).
-While it might seem logical for managers to provide information of maximum quality regardless of the associated costs, this is not always the case.
-Disclosing information incurs costs, both direct (non-proprietary) and indirect (proprietary), for the company.
+(Blankespoor et al., 2020).
+While it might seem logical for managers to provide maximum quality information regardless of the associated costs, this is not always the case.
+Disclosing information incurs direct (non-proprietary) and indirect (proprietary) costs for the company.
 (Gjergji et al., 2021).
 As a result, they may opt for a disclosure level lower than the maximum quality, which is not favorable for shareholders (Armstrong et al., 2011).

-A crucial aspect of providing complete and reliable information lies in the attention managers give to a well-designed internal control system within the organization (Hamed, 2023).
+A crucial aspect of providing complete and reliable information lies in managers' attention to a well-designed internal control system within the organization (Hamed, 2023).
 By establishing and effectively implementing internal controls, managers can ensure the accuracy and validity of financial statements, thereby enhancing the overall quality of disclosure (Monteiro et al., 2021).

 According to agency theory, joint-stock companies should establish effective control and monitoring mechanisms to safeguard shareholders from conflicts of interest.
-One such mechanism that helps reduce information asymmetry between managers and shareholders is the presence of high-quality auditing within the company (Joudi & Mansoorfar, 2020).
-Auditing serves as a monitoring mechanism that aligns the interests of managers and shareholders, acting as a deterrent against opportunistic behaviors by managers (Anukrithi & Zongwe, 2024).
-In addition to auditing, another tool that shareholders can utilize to protect their interests is the Common Stock's Expected return.
+One such mechanism that helps reduce information asymmetry between managers and shareholders is the presence of high-quality auditing within the company (Joudi and Mansoorfar, 2020).
+Auditing serves as a monitoring mechanism that aligns the interests of managers and shareholders, acting as a deterrent against opportunistic behaviors by managers (Anukrithi and Zongwe, 2024).
+In addition to auditing, shareholders can use the Common Stock's Expected return to protect their interests.
 If managers disclose low-quality information, shareholders can respond by increasing their expected return to compensate for the information risk.
-This, in turn, makes it more challenging for managers to secure financing, thus providing an incentive for them to disclose accurate and reliable information (Tran, 2022).
+This, in turn, makes it more challenging for managers to secure financing, thus incentivizing them to disclose accurate and reliable information (Tran, 2022).

 Game theory is a scientific discipline that employs theories and mathematical models to analyze the behavior of rational agents within strategic environments and predict their actions.
-In the context of this research problem, where managers and shareholders are the key decisionmakers in joint-stock companies and their actions have consequences for themselves and the other party, game theory provides a suitable framework for examination.
+In this research problem, where managers and shareholders are the key decision-makers in joint-stock companies and their actions have consequences for themselves and the other party, game theory provides a suitable framework for examination.

-Given the significance of information asymmetry between managers and shareholders, as well as the varying quality of internal controls within joint-stock companies, it is essential to model the behavior of managers and shareholders using signaling games.
+Given the significance of information asymmetry between managers and shareholders and the varying quality of internal controls within joint-stock companies, it is essential to model the behavior of managers and shareholders using signaling games.
 This research aims to demonstrate how managers make decisions regarding the disclosure of information quality within the context of joint-stock companies with different levels of internal controls.
-By designing the relationships between managers and shareholders as signaling games, the study seeks to explore how shareholders react to managers' actions, considering expected return strategies and the quality of audit services they receive.
+By designing the relationships between managers and shareholders as signaling games, the study explores how shareholders react to managers' actions, considering expected return strategies and the quality of audit services they receive.
 Additionally, the research aims to identify the optimal actions for both parties in situations of mutual dependence.